brickcap/openresty_examples/book.md

 and all the configuration files in the parent directory.
 Simple and straightforward.

 But if you have a preferred way of organizing your code feel free to do it that way.
 All that matters is that when you read your code it should be easy for you to understand it.
-Otherwise use whatever that suits you.
+Apart from that use whatever that suits you.

 <h3 id="concurrency_in_openresty">Concurrency in openresty</h3>